stanrud/holiduplicate/README.md

 # PROJECT HOLIDUPLICATE

-Thi is my test task project.
+This is my test task project.

 The project was also deployed on the heroku server for live presentation.
 [DEMO](http://holidu.herokuapp.com/)

 ![holiduplicate-gif](https://github.com/stanrud/holiduplicate/blob/master/holiduplicate.gif)